Zillow Now Buying Homes in San Diego

 Launching today in San Diego, Zillow Offers removes the stress and uncertainty that typically goes along with selling a home; Zillow is the largest company to offer this type of service in the San Diego area

 SAN DIEGO and SEATTLE, Sept.
-9, 2019 /PRNewswire/ -- Starting today, home sellers in San Diego can use Zillow Offers to request a no-obligation cash offer from Zillow to buy their home.
+9, 2019 /PRNewswire-HISPANIC PR WIRE/ -- Starting today, home sellers in San Diego can use Zillow Offers to request a no-obligation cash offer from Zillow to buy their home.
 Zillow Offers is a new way to sell your home which aims to reduce the stress and uncertainty that typically goes along with selling.

 With Zillow Offers, home sellers simply upload information about their home on Zillow's website and within 48 hours will receive a preliminary cash offer from Zillow to buy their home.
 If the seller accepts the offer, they get to choose their closing date, anywhere between five and 90 days out, and move on their own schedule, while avoiding common hassles like decluttering or staging.
 Home sellers can check their eligibility by typing their address into Zillow.com.